 Dissenting Opinion of Justice Fazal Ali

 Dissenting opinion of Justice Fazal Ali in this case is considered as the first famous dissent in the Indian judiciary.
-As per Justice Fazal Ali's dissenting view, the interpretation of the word "procedural establish by law" also implying "procedural due process" which means that no person can be left without giving the chance of Audi alteram partem as it is a principle of natural justice.
+As per Justice Fazal Ali's dissenting view, the interpretation of the word "procedure establish by law" also implying "procedural due process" which means that no person can be left without giving the chance of audi alteram partem as it is a principle of natural justice.

 He further laid the emphasis stating that "procedure established by law" must include the four principles of elementary justice which have been stated by the American Courts and jurists as it holds the root of all civilized systems of law, namely (1) notice, (2) opportunity to be heard, (3) impartial tribunal and (4) orderly course of procedure.
 Therefore, the words "procedure established by law", essentially contain the principle that no person shall be condemned without hearing by an impartial tribunal.

 Judicial Review In A.K Gopalan Case